iopebiel/iopebiel/README.md

 Please, make yourself at home!

 ## About me
-I'm a Developer in São Paulo, Brazil.
+I'm Software Engineer in São Paulo, Brazil.
 Currently pursuing a Bachelor of Computer Science at IFSP (Instituto Federal de São Paulo).
 Dedicated to honing my craft, I thrive on the constant evolution of my skills in Technology and Software Development.

 I enjoy listening to music and staying updated on the latest news in pop culture.
 However, when it's time to focus on development, I grab a coffee, put on some music, and dive into my coding journey.  :)